Herbs & Spices

 Yet there is something so charming about chocolate tablets made the traditional Mexican way.
 You have to take a bite into one, to be mesmerized.

-In Mexico there are special mills, where people and small companies bring their own ingredients and secret recipes, to be ground and turned into tablets.
+In Mexico there are special mills, where people and small companies bring their own ingredients and secret recipes, to be ground and turned into tablets that usually have the shape of balls or disks.
 The aroma as one walks in the streets were these mills are located, is addicting.
-You do not want to go anywhere for a while… Tablets usually have the shape of balls or disks.
+You do not want to go anywhere for a while.
 As a little girl, and still today, I used to love to sit on the sidewalk, and carve one of these tablets slowly, with my teeth.
 It takes a – lovely – while to finish one.

 There are many brands available in the US these days, that sell versions of Mexican style chocolate tablets, such as Chocolate Abuelita and Ibarra.
 There are even less commercial and artisanal brands like El Mayordomo and others, which come directly from Oaxaca, famous for making the tastiest Mexican chocolate.